xatkit-bot-platform/xatkit-log-platform/README.md

 ## Providers

-The core platform does not define any provider.
+The log platform does not define any provider.

 ## Actions